Dennis-The14th-web/GifTastic/README.md

 - Create a set of gif images and ratings when a particular button is clicked

-- Allow user to create new fuctioning button on text input
+- Allow user to create new functioning button on text input

-- launch gif's as still then allow gif animation upon image click
+- launch gif images as still then allow gif animation upon image click

 ## Technologies